 This course provides students with opportunities to apply strategies and tools necessary for leadership roles in systems management and inter-professional practice.
-The course will expand the student's ability to think systematically and develop comprehensive understanding of core competencies required to initiate and sustain change in healthcare organizations.
+The course will expand the student's ability to think systematically and develop comprehensive understanding of core competencies required to initiate and sustain change in healthcare organizations (60 hours in this course are allotted for work on the student Quality Improvement Project).